Sorry, you need to enable JavaScript to visit this website.

 Circular economy

 The Cooperative is working on reducing the consumption of materials, in particular plastic, in its packaging, and replacing these with more sustainable materials, as well as ensuring the recovery of all its waste.
-Among the main measures already implemented are fresh section bags made of compostable materials and plastic shopping bags made from over 70% recycled plastic, using plastics recovered from logistics packaging waste.
+Among the main measures already implemented are fresh section bags made of compostable materials and plastic shopping bags made from 100% recycled plastic, using plastics recovered from logistics packaging waste.

 The Cooperative has measured its Plastic Footprint for the first time, showing a reduction in 2020 of 1,590 tons of virgin plastic when compared with the previous year.
 Currently, 11.6% of own-brand plastics are already of recycled origin or made with bioplastics.